Albanian mafia: Scandinavia

-"The ethnic Albanian mafia is very powerful and extremely violent," said Kim Kliver, chief investigator for organised crime with the Danish National Police.
-Law enforcement authorities estimate that different Albanian mafia families may smuggle as much as 440 pounds of heroin a year into Scandinavia at any given time.
+Kosovar-Albanian criminals first immigrated to Scandinavia during the Kosovo War of the late 1990s.
+The Albanian mafia, along with the Serbian mafia, controls heroin, weapon and sex trafficking in Denmark, Norway and Sweden.
+Law enforcement authorities estimate that various Albanian crime groups may each smuggle as much as 440 pounds of heroin a year into Scandinavia.
+Albanian crime groups in the region are also involved in armed robberies and heists.
+According to Kim Kliver, chief investigator for organised crime with the Danish National Police, "The ethnic Albanian mafia is very powerful and extremely violent.
+If you compare them to the Italian Mafia, the Albanians are stronger and not afraid of killing."

+Naser Xhelili was coined by Swedish authorities as the "Albanian Connection" in Sweden.
+The Xhelili clan operations include drugs and arms trafficking in and around Sweden.

 Spain

-According to Spanish Authorities, the Albanian mafia is composed of powerful organised factions.
-In a report by Spanish Authorities, the factions have infiltrated banks and industrial estates.
+According to Spanish authorities, the Albanian mafia is composed of powerful organised factions.
+In a report by Spanish authorities, the factions have infiltrated banks and industrial estates.
 They are very active in Madrid and Costa Del Sol.
+Fejzulla Haredin, a drug baron and head of a Kosovar-Albanian criminal organization, was on the list of 'Europe's Most Wanted' criminals until his arrest in Madrid in 2024.

 Switzerland

 Geneva Deputy Public Prosecutors state that the Albanian mafia is one of the most powerful ones among eight identified mafias in the world.
-The other mafia organizations around the world are the Russian mafia, Chinese (Triad), Japanese (Yakuza), Italian Mafia, Colombian (drug cartels) organizations, and Mexican (drug cartels) organizations.
-The Albanian mafia controls the entire network of heroin trafficking in Geneva, Switzerland.
 The Geneva deputy public prosecutors also added that the Albanian mafia "is laundering a part of income in Geneva economy, restaurants, bars, real estate and cabarets".